 These are the most common cracks.
 They can show up through the mortar lines in your basement, crawl space and brickwork on the exterior of your house in South Carolina.

 These cracks typically suggest your house is settling unevenly.
 They are just going to keep on getting worse over time until you stop the problem.
 As cracks widen and the house shifts more there can be issues with other systems too.
 Like your electrical and plumbing.
 Water intrusion can cause all types of other issues and speed up the damage.
-Once they are a quarter-inch wide, these cracks are considered structural flaws, which can prevent the home from being financed or purchased using a mortgage loan.
+Once they are a quarter-inch wide, these cracks are considered structural flaws and can be dangerous.

 2. Vertical Walls Cracks